BenLangmead/aws-indexes/docs/aws.md

 You can also initiate transfers using the [AWS console](https://aws.amazon.com/console/), the Python [`boto3` library](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), and various other tools and libraries.

-Note that access to files in the [AWS Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/) is :moneybag: free :moneybag:, even if the transfer is across AWS regions.
-You do not need to pay [an inter-regional data transfer fee](https://aws.amazon.com/s3/pricing/).
+Note that access to files in the [AWS Public Dataset Program](https://aws.amazon.com/opendata/public-datasets/) is *free*.
+This is true even if the transfer cross AWS region boundaries; there is no [an inter-regional data transfer fee](https://aws.amazon.com/s3/pricing/).